ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Gravity switches on Space Gadget only alter P1's gravity

 ## Problems (Low Priority)
-* Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) no longer despawn if P2 loads them first
+* Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) despawn if P2 loads them first
-* Vehicles no longer disappear on P2 dismount if P1 is not nearby
 * Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Break out with Chaos Blast or move back to the source of the wind
 * Certain vehicles alter P1's camera if P2 uses it
 * Certain vehicles only respond to P1's control pad
 * Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
-* Player 2 cannot pause/unpause
 * DropShips/EnemySpawners are broken - HeroesPowerPlant related
 * If Dark Partner is activated first, P3 remapping fails